 E-mail marketing is a popular way to market your business.
 However, some marketers have better results than others.
 Many of us are big fans of e-mail marketing; it’s an easy, cheap and effective way of keeping in touch with people and keeping them informed about your business, when they eventually need your services, you’ll be top of their list.
-If done right, e-mail newsletter should provide value to the reader this will ensure better open rates and click through rates.
-But If done badly, you can lose readers, get lost in SPAM filters, or what’s worse get reported by to FTC.
+If done right, an e-mail newsletter should provide value to the reader.
+This will ensure better open rates and click through rates.
+If done badly, you can lose readers, get lost in SPAM filters, or worse get reported to the FTC (Federal Trade Commission).
 Here are seven deadly sins to avoid when crafting your e-mail marketing plan.

 Using Outlook or a personal e-mail program to send mass messages.
 There are so many problems with doing this it’s almost too long to list.
 For one, many programs set limits on how many addresses you can send to; it’s not too bad for 10-12 people, but at 50 names and up you’re risking e-mails getting lost in transit.
 Additionally, most mail clients don’t make it easy to hide the e-mail addresses of recipients and readers may request OFF your list.